IBM i: User interfaces

-In addition, IBM provides a web-based management console and performance analysis product named IBM Navigator for i.
+Text-based user interfaces on IBM i are built from one of two facilities: display files, defined using DDS, or the User Interface Manager (UIM), a tag-based markup language which IBM used to implement the operating system's own screens, menus and online help.
+UIM panel definitions are stored in panel group (*PNLGRP) objects, and support a number of standard panel types – menus, information panels, list panels and data-entry panels – for which the operating system automatically formats standard screen elements such as the panel title, function-key area, command line and scrolling.
+This gives application panels the same appearance and behavior as the operating system's own displays, following IBM's Common User Access conventions.
+UIM panel groups also implement the operating system's cursor-sensitive online help.
+Initially reserved for IBM's own use, UIM was made available to application programmers beginning with OS/400 V2R1 in 1991.

+While many IBM i applications continue to use 5250 interfaces, others provide their user interface through a web browser instead.
+The operating system includes an integrated web server based on Apache, and web applications can also be served from environments running under PASE, such as Apache Tomcat, Node.js and PHP.

 Programming

 Programming languages available from IBM for IBM i include RPG, Control Language, C, C++, Java, EGL, COBOL, and REXX.
 Compilers were previously available for Pascal, BASIC, PL/I and Smalltalk but have since been discontinued.
 The Integrated Language Environment (ILE) allows programs from ILE compatible languages (C, C++, COBOL, RPG, and CL), to be bound into the same executable and call procedures written in any of the other ILE languages.

 When PASE was introduced, it was necessary to compile code for PASE on an AIX system.
 This requirement was removed in OS/400 V5R2 when it became possible to compile code using the IBM XL compiler suite inside PASE itself.
 Since then, other compilers have been ported to PASE, including gcc.

 Certain development tools for IBM i run on top of the operating system itself, such as the Source Edit Utility (SEU) text editor and Programming Development Manager.
 IBM also provides an Eclipse-based integrated development environment (IDE) for IBM i named IBM Rational Developer for i which runs on developer workstations instead of IBM i.
 Prior to the Eclipse-based IDE, IBM provided an IDE based on WorkFrame/2 which ran on OS/2 named CODE/400 and an IDE based on VisualAge which ran on Microsoft Windows systems.

 IBM i uses EBCDIC as the default character encoding, but also provides support for ASCII, UCS-2 and UTF-16.